eventql/eventql/doc/api/http/sql/sql.md

 #### json_sse
 To obtain continuous query status updates, EventQL supports Server-Sent Events, that is an event stream sent over HTTP.
-The client just listens to that stream and receives updates as well as the acutal query result or error messages from the EventQL server.
+The client just listens to that stream and receives updates as well as the actual query result or error messages from the EventQL server.

-Events with the follwing types are sent by EventQL:
+Events with the following types are sent by EventQL:

 The `status` event provides information about the current status of the query execution. <br>
 It has the properties `status`, , `message`, a description of the current status that is one of Waiting, Running and Downloading, and `progress`, the status in percent.

-The `result` event provides the acutal result JSON string.
+The `result` event provides the actual result JSON string.

-An `error` is sent if somethin goes wrong during the query execution.
+An `error` is sent if something goes wrong during the query execution.
 It contains the error message returned by the EventQL server.

 ##### Example using Javascript